DGBEATS/Timetable-Voting-System/README.md

 ### Prerequisites

-1. The most up-to-date Python version must be install on your system.
+1. The most up-to-date Python version must be installed on your system.
 That can be downloaded [here](https://www.python.org/downloads/).
+2. The most up-to-date pip or pip3 version m

 ### Steps